n4rcl/XLV/README.md

 **X-Likes-Viewer**
-An experimental approach to loading and displaying Twitter/X likes from JSON files.
+is an experimental approach to loading and displaying Twitter/X likes from JSON files.